How to be a Supportive Partner

 Words can’t describe how I felt when I heard the news I was going to be a Dad.
 I was ecstatic but scared.
 I was pulled out of my comfort zone as I had no clue what to do.
 All sorts of what if thoughts … kept going around in my mind.
 I was so wrapped up in my fears and concerns that I almost shut out my partner.
 We sat down to talk and I realized that my wife also had her own fears and concerns about the new baby.

-She needs Your Help
+She Needs Your Help

 The best way to be a hands-on Dad is to support your partner two hundred percent.
-Attend prenatal classes together, there is a range of information available on healthy diet, physical emotional changes your partner can expect during pregnancy.
+Attend prenatal classes together, there is a range of information available on a healthy diet, physical emotional changes your partner can expect during pregnancy.
 My wife’s craving was coke it was more “the taste of the tin” she said.
 I ran out of coke and luckily the garage around the corner was a twenty-four-hour service.

 Pamper her, do the housework and offer to massage her feet.
 As the baby grows she reaches that stage where the baby feels cumbersome and she has to run to the loo quite often.